-Leeds City Council and the Environment Agency are working together to identify a solution to reduce the risk of flooding at Farnley Lane and Bridge Avenue, Otley.
+We are working together with the Environment Agency to identify a solution to reduce the risk of flooding at Farnley Lane and Bridge Avenue in Otley.

 Farnley Lane, Bridge Avenue and the River Wharfe, Jan 2018

 In the Autumn Statement 2016, the Government announced that up to £2 million would be available to invest in a scheme to better protect homes and businesses in the historic market town of Otley.
-The scheme in Otley is being led by Leeds City Council who are working closely with the Environment Agency.
+We are leading the scheme in Otley and also working closely with the Environment Agency.

 Hydraulic modelling, environmental surveys, geotechnical investigations, along with a number of other assessments have been undertaken by the scheme consultant, WSP.
 The hydraulic model for Otley is now complete and the team have modelled over 30 scenarios for reducing flood risk in Otley.
 A short list of options has been developed and is now being analysed to determine the best scheme for Otley.
 Design of the preferred option is set to start in the summer of 2018, with construction expected to commence in autumn 2019.